More at rubyonrails.org:

 </select>

 Notice that the appropriate option was automatically marked selected="selected".
-Since this select box was bound to a model, we didn't need to specify a :selected argument!
+Since this select box was bound to an existing @person record, we didn't need to specify a :selected argument.

 @person = Person.new(birth_date: Date.new(1995, 12, 21))